What’s a Micro-aggression (And why I don’t like that term)

-What I’d like to say to people who feel ‘accused’ of being racist because they may have said things like this is: Racism is everywhere and we use the term broadly, but nobody is likening you to the white-hat-wearing neo-Nazi – we’re just trying to raise awareness of how it feels to be on the receiving end of statements or questions like that, and asking for a little sensitivity and awareness here.
+So for those who may feel ‘accused’ of being racist (or sexist or prejudiced in any way) - because you may have said things like this (which, in all honesty, is probably most of us): We understand that it was not your intention to hurt anyone.
+Racism is pervasive and we use the term broadly, but nobody is likening you to the white-hat-wearing neo-Nazi – we’re just trying to raise awareness of how it feels to be on the receiving end of statements or questions like that, and asking for a little sensitivity and awareness next time.
 That’s all.

 2. It’s not micro

 Although the actions might seem small, their impact can be very significant for the person on the receiving end – particularly when repeated over time.
 Derogatory jokes, for example, might seem like harmless office banter, but when they are routinely addressed to certain types or groups of people, they make people from that group feel less respected and less valued, and it can corrode their self-esteem and sense of belonging.